 The Rogues have, at various times, welcomed characters like the Trickster, Abra Kadabra, and the Pied Piper into their ranks, but the core members have almost always been Captain Cold, Mirror Master, Weather Wizard, Captain Boomerang, and Heatwave.

 2. The Sinister Six

-Comprised of six of Spider-Man's most iconic villains (which six tends to vary with each incarnation), the Sinister Six are one of the most effective and dangerous villain teams ever.
+Comprised of six of Spider-Man's most iconic villains (which six tend to vary with each incarnation), the Sinister Six are one of the most effective and dangerous villain teams ever.

 1. The Masters of Evil

-While there are some that are comprised of more recognizable members, very few villain teams are as successful, as dangerous and as feared as the Masters of Evil.
+While there are some that are comprised of more recognizable members, very few villain teams are as successful, as dangerous, or as feared as the Masters of Evil.

 Formed by Baron Heinrich Zemo to take down the fledgling Avengers, the Masters of Evil have almost always relied on raw power over reputation, counting nearly as many members and former members as the Avengers themselves, though few Masters are as renowned as their heroic counterparts.
 Over the years, the team has been lead by villains like Ultron, Egghead, and Dr. Octopus, with their most successful incarnations almost always united under one of the Barons Zemo.

 It was under Heinrich's son Helmut (as in Helmut Zemo of The Falcon and the Winter Soldier) that the Masters undertook their two most successful missions: destroying Avengers Mansion in the story 'Under Siege' (one of the best Avengers stories of all time), and later masquerading as the heroic Thunderbolts in a bid to gain the world's trust.